MDAnalysis/solvation-analysis/joss_paper/paper.md

 Summer of Code, the NSF GRFP Fellowship, and the US Department of Energy for funding.

+still need references for residence time & networking from jingyang

 # References

-still need references for:
-- residence time
-- networking (jingyangs work?)